knbknb/awesome-svg/topics/Animation.md

 * [SVG Dabbles - Tutorials about snap.svg](http://svg.dabbles.info/)
 * [SVG Path Animation with Jquery and Illustrator](https://blog.teamtreehouse.com/svg-path-animation-with-jquery-and-illustrator)
 * [The Playground Vector Animation Process](http://playgroundinc.com/blog/the-playground-vector-animation-process/) - animate have hand-draw animations that looked like they were pencil sketches. with Illustrator and Raphael.js
+* [How to Style and Animate SVG Elements with CSS](http://medialoot.com/blog/how-to-style-and-animate-svg-elements-with-css/) - in Illustrator, by Jenn Coyle,  2014

 GreenSock / GSAP.js